gosub-com/Zurfur/README.md

     for @i in 5..50
         { Console.WriteLine(i) }   // `i` is an integer

-    // Print all the numbers in the array except the first and last for @i in 1..array.Count-1
+    // Print all the numbers in the list except the first and last for @i in 1..list.Count-1
-        { Console.WriteLine(array[i]) }
+        { Console.WriteLine(list[i]) }

     // Collect elements 5,6, and 7 into myArray
     for @i in 5::3